Based on actual events, Surviving Stutthof is a tale of survival, hope, and ultimately the triumph of the human spirit.

 Surviving Stutthof was nominated for a Northern Lit Award in 2018.

 Exciting news!
-Surviving Stutthof is being translated into Finnish and will be available through Docendo Publishing in Fall 2020!
+Surviving Stutthof has been translated into Finnish and will be available through Docendo Publishing in August 2020!

 Liisa Kovala has achieved something extraordinary in telling her father’s remarkable story: she has turned living history into living art.
 Surviving Stutthof reads like a novel, but there is never any question that it is delivering a universal truth.

 Award-winning author of EMANCIPATION DAY

 The suffering is palpable, yet readers will rejoice in each of the minor victories.
 In this personal labor of love, the care Kovala takes in recounting her father’s experience is evident on every page.
 A valuable, unique addition to the canon of survivor stories.